G-14

-The G-14 was an organisation of European football clubs that existed between 1998 and 2008.
+The G-14 was an organisation of European football clubs which existed between 1998 and 2008.
 It consisted of 14 European top class teams initially, later expanded to 18.
 It was disbanded in 2008 and was replaced by the European Club Association representing over 100 clubs, in a deal reached with UEFA and FIFA.

 Composition

 The G-14 clubs were spread across seven countries, and had won around 250 national league titles (although some of the member teams, Bayer Leverkusen for example, had actually never won top league title throughout their history).
 Three came from the top division of Italy; two from each of Spain, France, Germany, the Netherlands, and England; and one came from Portugal.
 G-14 members had won the European Cup/Champions League 41 times out of 51 seasons.

 The 2004 Champions League final was the first in that competition since 1992 in which one of the finalists was not a G-14 member; the 2004 final featured member FC Porto and non-member AS Monaco, with Porto winning the final.
 There have been only four Champions League or European Cup finals where both teams were non-members of G-14 (1970, 1979, 1980, 2021).